 Living life grounded in love is a lot like the evolution of a butterfly; it’s encapsulating, disguised, fragile, beautiful, emerging, fleeting, complex and sometimes limited.

 Shannon M. O’Regan is my name.
 Please call me SMO.
-I am experienced at many things, have opinions on even more, and am someone who possesses a panache for transparent honesty.
-I chronically wish my boobs and booty were two sizes smaller and periodically resent the increasing gray hair on my head.
+I am experienced at many things, have opinions on even more and am someone who possesses a panache for transparent honesty.
+I chronically wish my boobs and booty were two sizes smaller and occasionally resent the increasing gray hair on my head.

 I am a photographer, taking my curious artistic eye and creative story telling to a another level through the camera lens.
-I am also a non-fiction essayist, that emerged out of personal tragedy and was first captured in the blog iteration, Papillon D’amour (Butterfly of Love in French).
-I write about love, life, the complexities of both — then and now.
-Together through my words and photographs, I explore where, when, and how love is present, absent, thriving, disillusioned, fractured, whole, or empty in all areas of life by integrating my personal experience and observations.
+I am also a non-fiction essayist, which emerged out of personal tragedy and was first captured in the blog iteration, Papillon D’amour (Butterfly of Love in French).
+I photograph and write about love and life; the complexities of both—then and now.
+Together through my words and photographs, I explore where, when and how love is present, absent, thriving, disillusioned, fractured, whole, or empty in all areas of life by integrating my personal experience and observations.
 I break it down, turn it around, put it upside down and reassemble it.
 Pretty much the same way I do with my life.

 I am a passionate advocate for grief and addiction recovery, derived out of happenings in my own life, and I regularly speak in public on these topics.